 Keep Woodworking Tools Sharp

 Working with mesquite requires a bit of patience, and the wood can be a bit rough on the cutting edges of tools.
-Therefore, it is imperative that you keep your woodworking tools sharp when working with mesquite.
+Therefore, you must keep your woodworking tools sharp when working with mesquite.
 The stock is prone to cracks and checks in the grain of the wood along with voids that occur naturally from the growth of the tree, which can be filled with an epoxy wood filler mixed with mesquite sawdust that will help to blend in the repair with the surrounding wood.
 Alternatively, you may wish to use a darker colored epoxy to highlight the blemish and make it a design feature.

 Mesquite Has Less Variation in Expansion and Contraction